-Shock and praise for new Chinese sex-ed textbook
+Shock and praise for sex-ed textbook in China

 Beijing (CNN)A big step forward for a country long criticized for depriving children of necessary sex education, or graphic bordering on pornographic?

-That's the question being asked in China over a series of new textbooks aimed at children ages 6 to 13.
+That's the question being asked in China over a series of textbooks aimed at children ages 6 to 13.

 Published by Beijing Normal University, and the product of over nine years of testing, the books are currently in use in 18 elementary schools in the Chinese capital, and are being sold in bookshops.